loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

   flex(linear_app, linear_abs, linear_var),
 )<linear_rules>

-The linear rules for App and Var are shown in @linear_rules.
-Note how the contexts for $e_1$ and $e_2$ in App are disjoint, i.e. $Gamma$ and $Delta$ must not share any variables.
-Similarly, the rule for Var, differs from its simply typed variant, which now requires that the context contains only the variable $x: A$.

-How would we derive terms that a use variable twice, or perhaps a term that does not use a variable?
+How would we derive terms that use a variable twice, or perhaps a term that does not use a variable?
 Linear logic, and in turn linear types, solves this issue using _exponentials_.
 Exponentials introduce an explicit way to duplicate and discard variables.
 The rules for exponentials are shown in @exponential_rules.